$1.1B Mega Millions jackpot latest in history of lotteries

-DES MOINES, Iowa (AP) — At over $1 billion, the Mega Millions jackpot is among the largest lottery prizes ever up for grabs, making it the latest focus of lotteries that have been conducted in the U.S. and around the world for centuries.
+DES MOINES (AP) — At over $1 billion, the Mega Millions jackpot is among the largest lottery prizes ever up for grabs, making it the latest focus of lotteries that have been conducted in the U.S. and around the world for centuries.

 Only two prizes have grown larger than the massive jackpot that could be won Friday night.
 Other lotteries elsewhere around the globe offer smaller payouts, though in other ways they are more integrated into life in their countries.